Clothing 10 (CLO10)

 Students are responsible for the purchase of supplies for their sewing projects.

-What you need to know:
+What students need to know:

-This course is intended to teach students to plan, prepare and serve nutritious, appetizing and appealing dishes.
+This course is intended to teach students to plan, prepare, and serve nutritious, appetizing, and appealing dishes.

-Labs emphasize meals of international origin, gourmet style meals and entertaining for special occasions.
+Labs emphasize meals of international origin, gourmet-style meals, and entertaining for special occasions.

-Topics of study include: Food Preservation, Soups and Sauces, Protein Foods—Meat, Poultry, Fish and Alternatives, creative baking, Saskatchewan, Canadian and international Cuisine.
+Topics of study include: Food Preservation, Soups and Sauces, Protein Foods—Meat, Poultry, Fish and Alternatives, creative baking, Saskatchewan, Canadian, and international Cuisine.

-What you need to know:
+What students need to know:

 This course is for the student who is interested in the creative elements of design as it relates to home interior design.